|

 1. To distribute your property as you wish.

-Only by making a will can you decide who gets what.
-If you die without a will, you are said to have died intestate.
-If you die intestate your property will be distributed by a court-appointed administrator according to the Devolution of Estates Act.
+Only by making a will can you select the individuals you wish to benefit and what each should get.
+If you die without a will a court-appointed administrator will distribute your property according to the Devolution of Estates Act.
 Your property will be divided in fixed shares among the people that the law regards as your closest relatives.
+These may not be the people that you wanted to benefit.

 2. To allow you to choose your own executor.

 When you make a will you may appoint the executor of your choice.
-If you die without a will, the court will appoint an administrator.
-The administrator's job is to divide your property and assets among those who are entitled to it.
+If you die without a will, somebody must apply to the court to be appointed as an administrator.
+The administrator’s job is to divide your property and assets among those who are entitled to it.
 The person appointed administrator is usually a member of your family, or if you have none, a close friend or even a creditor.
 However, this may not be the person you would have chosen.

 3. To give you flexibility in carrying out your wishes.

 A will gives you flexibility.
-For example, it permits you to use "trusts" to help in managing the benefits provided for your survivors.
-Also it enables you to give to the executor all the powers needed to carry out your wishes.
+For example, you may use “trusts” to help manage the property that you leave your beneficiaries.
+Also, it lets you set out all the powers needed by the executor to carry out your wishes.

 4. To provide guardianship for your children under the age of 19.

-When you make a will you may choose the guardian of your choice for your children under the age of 19.
+When you make a will you may choose the guardian for your children under the age of 19, subject to approval by the court.
 If you die without a will, the court will appoint a guardian for your children.
 The guardian will usually be a close relative but it may not be the person you would have selected.

-By making a will and appointing your own executor, the settlement of your estate should proceed more quickly.
-Your family will not have to spend time in having the court appoint an administrator.
+By making a will and appointing your own executor, settling your estate should progress more quickly.
+Your family will not have to spend time applying to the court to appoint an administrator.
 This will save your estate money as well.

 Legal Requirements for Having a Will